melissawm/acquire-docs/docs/tutorials/chunked.md

 # create a zarr Group object
 group = zarr.open(config.video[0].storage.settings.filename)

-# check how many directories are in the zarr container
+# check for the expected # of directories in the zarr container
 assert len(group) == 1

 # inspect the characteristics of the data